-Test all Wireless Touchpads from several locations on the premises using the procedures above and on page 23.
+Test all Wireless Touchpads from several locations on the premises using the procedures above and on page 21.
 The control panel will respond the same except it will not emit any voice messages.
-You must rely on the number of beeps generated from all Interior sirens and the control panel speaker after entering commands from a Wireless Touchpad (see page 21).
+You must rely on the number of beeps generated from all Interior sirens and the control panel speaker after entering commands from a Wireless Touchpad.